teancom/bolo/README.md

-If you are operating inside of a more traditional server-centric environment, running on either Debian / Ubuntu or CentOS, you can take advantage of pre-built packages for bolo and it's dependencies, hosted on [packagecloud][pkgcloud].
+If you are operating inside of a more traditional server-centric environment, running on either Debian / Ubuntu or CentOS, you can take advantage of pre-built packages for bolo and its dependencies, hosted on [packagecloud][pkgcloud].

 For Debian/Ubuntu: